Song Joong-ki: 2008–2011: Beginnings and breakthrough

 Song made his acting debut in the 2008 period film A Frozen Flower.
 The following year, he appeared in the couple-swapping segment "Believe in the Moment" of omnibus Five Senses of Eros and continued to take on small but notable roles in Triple and Will It Snow for Christmas?.
 Song also became a regular host of KBS Friday music program Music Bank from 2009 to 2010.
 He then appeared in the 2010 medical drama OB & GY, and animal movie sequel Hearty Paws 2.

 Song's breakthrough came in the fusion historical drama Sungkyunkwan Scandal where he played the role of an 18th-century Joseon-era rich, indolent playboy.
 Despite stable but unspectacular ratings, the drama became a cult hit and his on-screen "bromance" with actor Yoo Ah-in was popular with viewers.
 Song also joined the cast of variety program Running Man from 2010 to 2011.

 Song later released the book Beautiful Skin Project, a bestselling health and beauty guide for men (which was re-released in Japan in 2013).
 In late 2010, he went on a bicycling tour around Sydney, which aired two episodes on TV via ELLE, an offshoot of the eponymous fashion magazine.
 Moreover, a TV special of the actor's trip to Japan entitled I'm Real: Song Joong-ki aired two parts in early 2011.
 Song later became an MC for jTBC audition program Made in U.

 In 2011, Song starred as a jobless deadbeat in the romantic comedy Penny Pinchers.
 His acting performance was praised by critics, declaring him a "charismatic, swoon-worthy leading man with a viable presence."
 Song took on the role of the young king Sejong in Deep Rooted Tree (2011).
 Critics praised Song's performance, calling it a portrayal of a genius who "realizes the futility of power early in life" and hides in his books to cope with growing up under the rule of his tyrannical father Taejong.
 Song received the PD Award at the 2011 SBS Drama Awards for the role.

 He later narrated the six-part documentary Tears of the Antarctic for MBC program Tears of the Earth (2012), which focuses on pressing environmental issues on the planet and donated his entire salary to charity.
 He reprised his role as the narrator when the series was re-edited and released in theaters as Pengi and Sommi (2012).
 The Korea Times highlighted his talking baritone when addressing his narration role.
-He later went on a fan-meeting tour called Song Joong-ki Asia Fan Meeting Tour – THRILL & LOVE, holding fan meetings in Thailand, Singapore, Taiwan, and South Korea.